nicholaspatrickhill/PepperApp/README.md

 PepperApp helps users manage information about hot peppers and their Scoville Heat Unit ratings, making it easy to recall, update and maintain this data.
 The Scoville scale is a tool for measuring the spiciness or pungency of hot peppers.
 The scale measures the amount of capsaicin in a pepper and assigns it a number rating in Scoville Heat Units (SHUs).
-Hot pepper enthusiasts and hot sauce artisans may find PepperApp useful for storing and updating information about their favorite peppers or for discovering new varities to try in their recipes.
+Hot pepper enthusiasts and hot sauce artisans may find PepperApp useful for storing and updating information about their favorite peppers or for discovering new varieties to try in their recipes.

 ### ARCHITECTURE
-PepperApp is comprised of several modular and extensible layers that allow for flexibility and adaptability to different applications and use cases.
+PepperApp consists of several modular and extensible layers that allow for flexibility and adaptability to different applications and use cases.
 Entity Framework is employed to manage connections to a SQLite database in the Data layer.
 The Entities layer defines the data structure that represents a pepper for the purposes of the project and includes some objects that are seeded into the database at creation.
 Logic and validation is isolated in the Services layer while the Repository layer addresses data storage and retrieval.